lwaaron2023/Group20-final-project-a25/README.md

 When you win (or lose), press the pink button to reset the game.
 When you have enough points, you can scroll below to (upgrades) to get more points per click

+### 1000 Click in 10 Minutes
+Click the start button to start the game
+You will have 10 seconds to click on the cockroach.
+You can save your name at the end of the game.

 ## Technologies used throughout the project